mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-reference/index.md

 When an application starts, stops, relocates, or has any change in health status, Marathon-LB automatically regenerates the HAProxy configuration and reloads HAProxy.

-Marathon-lb exposes the following endpoints on port `9090` by default.
+Marathon-LB exposes the following endpoints on port `9090` by default.

 | <b>Endpoint</b> | <b>Description</b> |
 | :--- | :-------- |